M-o-m-e-n/advOS-tasks/schedulingAlgorithms/README.md

   - Number of cylinders
   - Queue of cylinder requests
   - Initial head position
+  - Direction of head movement (for SCAN and C-SCAN)
 - Displays:
   - Total seek time
   - Order of head movement